HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 Starting from the generalized birthday problem, David Wagner devised an algorithm - the *Wagner's Algorithm* - to compute those probabilities for even more complex setting with *k* dimensions (groups of people) and *n*-bit settings (days).
 The algorithm [was found to be](https://pdfs.semanticscholar.org/06f4/507d9f584b544f96364cae2ad41e78e4035b.pdf) hard on time and space.

 The time and space complexity trade-off can be adjusted by the parameter *k*.
 This means, very loosely speaking, that if one uses the generalized birthday problem for a PoW algorithm, one can make it more CPU or memory intensive depending on the number of groups *k* a birthday collision is calculated for.
 To give you an idea: Horizen has implemented Equihash with the parameters *n*=200 and *k*=9.

+The miners goal in Equihash comes down to finding a solution to the multi-dimensional birthday problem, that meets a certain target.

 ### Other Computationally Hard Problems